Please Tell Me! Galko-chan: Characters

 Galko's older sister, who has tanned skin and even bigger breasts than Galko's.
 She also has a boyfriend, with whom she has engaged in sexual roleplay while wearing her sister's uniform, much to Galko's disgust upon finding out.

 Manga

 Kenya Suzuki originally began publishing the series on Twitter, but it was moved to Kadokawa's ComicWalker website on 27 June 2014.
 As of November 2015, the manga had been viewed over one million times.
 The series is licensed for publication in North America by Seven Seas Entertainment.

-On 20 December 2021, Suzuki was arrested on suspicion of importing child sexual assault material from Germany.
+On 20 December 2021, Suzuki was arrested on suspicion of importing child pornography from Germany.
 Four days later, Kadokawa responded by suspending the serialisation of the manga.
-On 29 March 2022, Suzuki was sentenced to one year and two months in prison, suspended with probation for three years.

-ComicWalker resumed the manga on October 15, 2025.
+On 29 March 2022, Suzuki was sentenced to one year and two months in prison, suspended for three years.
+ComicWalker resumed the publication of the manga on 15 October 2025.